 Pompeii, called also Pompeia, was said to be one of the most attractive cities of ancient Rome.
 Its buildings were erected with harmony and beauty.
-However, on the 24th of August 79 CE1 a tragedy struck the city.
+However, on the 24th of October 79 CE1 a tragedy struck the city.
 The eruption of Vesuvius caused great damage to the city.
-Hopefully, the volcanic ash which covered Pompeii, let it remain without any serious deterioration and preserved the buildings and objects which allow us to learn how did the Roman city life look like.
+Hopefully, the volcanic ash which covered Pompeii, let it remain without any serious deterioration and preserved the buildings and objects which allowed us to learn how did the Roman city life look like.
 Besides Pompeii, destroyed were also Stabiae and Herculaneum.

 Pompeii was a wealthy city with numerous public buildings, sports arenas, theatres and temples.
 The city, covering an area of 64 ha and having nearly 20 thousand inhabitants, was an average social centre of the Roman Empire in the 1st century CE.
 This fact makes the city so special for scholars and archaeologists.
 Well-preserved ruins, objects and bodies allow learning about Romans’ lifestyle from that time.

 Death surprised the city residents in the various moments that we can observe while visiting one of the brothels.
 They were dying by suffocation, even before the hot ash reached them.